ddascalescu/app-film-ratings/README.md

 #

-In progress (on hold since Jan-27): Version 0.2.1:
+In progress (in progress): Version 0.2.1:
  - Adding backward compatibility and redundancy
  - Minor feature changes